 With a BFA in photography from University of Washington, Nathan’s artistic pursuits include film, design and writing.
 Among all of his projects he says, “I feel my greatest contribution is being out amongst the people on my bus, doing my best to offer encouragement, empathy and energy.”

 I immediately felt at ease when Nathan first approached me and I learned he would be producing the 2013 Real Change Vendor of the Year videos.
 Nathan is one of those rare individuals in whose presence you feel elevated and inspired to be your authentic self and someone I now consider a friend.
 Let’s hear more about Nathan.

 How long have you been reading Real Change?

 Do you know anyone personally who has been affected by homelessness?

 I come from a family that understands what it means to be destitute.
 So many of my homeless and marginalized friends from the bus possess a level of kindness and resilience which humbles me.
 It’s an honor to be accepted in their company.

 Do you think there is a solution to ending homelessness?

-Do you have a favorite quote or inspirational mantra that you live by?
+Do you have a favorite motto or inspirational mantra that you live by?

 Commenting is not available in this channel entry.